shhaumb/react-redux-subapp/README.md

 ## Why?

 When we have to use a React/Redux sub-application inside another React/Redux application, there are multiple entrypoints inside the sub-application (i.e. component, reducer, initial-state) which need to be composed by the parent application.
 It breaks the single place composibility nature provided by vanilla React architecture.
 Also, this situation complicates if we want to dynamically import the sub-application's module (for code splitting purpose) because reducer provided by sub-application needs be added dynamically to make it work.
 This package mitigates these problems.

 There is also a concern of state isolation for sub applications, which can be solved by having multiple stores.
-Using this package, we won't need to create multiple stores for Redux in a single application and yet acheive state isolation.
+Using this package, we won't need to create multiple stores for Redux in a single application and still achieve state isolation.
 Let there be only single source of truth.

 ## Features

 1) Provide single entrypoint for sub-application.
-Just use the component inside parent application.
+Just use the component inside the parent application.
-Associated reducer and initial-state are taken care of automatically.
+Associated reducer and initial-state are automatically taken care of.
 2) Isolate state access for sub-application.
-Sub-application doesn't get access to parent store's whole state in both reducer and `mapStateToProps` function.
+The Sub-application doesn't get access to the parent store's whole state in both the reducer and the `mapStateToProps` function.
-3) In case of code splitting (dynamic imports), reducer is added dynamically to parent application.
+3) In case of code splitting (dynamic imports), the reducer is added dynamically to the parent application.
-4) The location of sub-application's redux state inside main store is decided by the parent application.
-Sub-application doesn't need to worry about it.
+4) The location of sub-application's redux state inside the main store is decided by the parent application.
+The Sub-application doesn't need to worry about it.
-5) Parent app can use multiple isolated instances of sub-application at different places.
+5) The Parent app can use multiple isolated instances of sub-application at different places.
-6) Sub-application's saga can be attached and run dynamically.
+6) The Sub-application's saga can be attached and run dynamically.

 ## Install